 Frontier Park Playground, Frontier Avenue, Rockbank

-For those who prefer their slides closer to the ground, there is a smaller, more compact version of the wave slide situated on the side of a mound.
+If you prefer your slides to be closer to the ground, there is a smaller, more compact version of the wave slide situated on the side of a hill.

-There is a pentagonal frame with five swings (only one has a safety chain and is suitable for younger kids).
-Next to the playground is a small skate park with ramps, quarter, rail and a fun box in the middle, as well as a basketball court with baskets at both ends.
+This set features a pentagonal frame and five swings (only one has a safety chain and is suitable for younger kids).
+Next to the playground is a small skate park with ramps, a quarter pipe, a rail, and a fun box in the middle, as well as a basketball court with baskets at both ends.

 Redwood Forest (Warburton)

-Just follow the sound of the rushing water to reach the river.
-There are walking tracks each way in this area.
-Note that the tracks around the river can be very boggy.
+Just follow the sound of the water to find your way to the river.
+There are paths in both directions here for pedestrians to take.
+Remember that the trails that skirt the river can get very muddy during wet weather.

 Ray Bastin Reserve, Norfolk Drive, Narre Warren